zipii/STI-UI/content/en/faq/index.md

 Of course internet providers should be allowed to manage their networks.
 However, this needs to be done in a way that makes no distinction on the basis of the content, application and services being used by you or other internet users.
 [This is feasible](https://tools.ietf.org/html/rfc6057) and supported by [detailed analysis](http://apps.fcc.gov/ecfs/document/view?id=60001032169).

 The alternative is for the Internet provider to classify data packages based on criteria that it establishes, leading to some applications being slowed down and others speeded up.
 This can be on the basis of technical requiements of the service (time sensitivity, jitter sensitivity) or the functionality the service offers to the user (telephony, video-streaming, music-streaming, gaming, etc.).
 This second approach is called class-based traffic management.
-As encrypted data traffic cannot be classified, one of the risks of this approahc is that such data is automatically put in a "slow lane" (unless it come from a big provider, where the type of data can be guessed).
+As encrypted data traffic cannot be classified, one of the risks of this approach is that such data is automatically put in a "slow lane" (unless it come from a big provider, where the type of data can be guessed).
 Disincentivising encryption is clearly bad for privacy, while slowing down encrypted data from small providers is anti-competitive.

 We can therefore say that class-based traffic management measures are:

--        Less transparent then application agnostic measure, because the end-user doesn’t know how his particular content and the services he uses will be classified
+-        Less transparent than application agnostic measure, because the end-user doesn’t know how his particular content and the services he uses will be classified;

--        More Discriminatory then application agnostic measures, because they risk misclassifying applications, to discriminate against encrypted traffic and allow for anti-competitive behavior
+-        More Discriminatory then application agnostic measures, because they risk misclassifying applications, to discriminate against encrypted traffic and allow for anti-competitive behavior;

--        Less proportionate then application agnostic measures, because it is always less intrusive and better for user-choice
+-        Less proportionate then application agnostic measures, because it is always less intrusive and better for user-choice;

 <a name="what-is-the-goal-of-savetheinterneteu-when-it-comes-to-traffic-management"></a>
 ## What is the goal of SaveTheInternet.eu when it comes to traffic management?

-The [Regulation](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R2120) gives a clear threefold hierarchy on traffic management that has to be enshrined in clear and binding rules (see Article 3(3) subparagraphs 1 to 3).
-The Internet provider always has to try to solve a problem in its network first with application-agnostic measures, i.e. measures that do not depend the specific characteristics of content, applications, services or devices .
-If application-agnostic measures are exhausted and the problem could not be resolved in this way, Internet providers are premitted to resort to class-based measures.
+The [Regulation](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R2120) gives a clear threefold hierarchy on traffic management that has to be enshrined in clear and binding rules [see Article 3(3) subparagraphs 1 to 3](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R2120#d1e445-1-1).
+The Internet provider always has to try to solve a problem in its network first with application-agnostic measures, i.e. measures that do not depend on the specific characteristics of content, applications, services or devices .
+If application-agnostic measures are exhausted and the problem could not be resolved in this way, Internet providers are permitted to resort to class-based measures.

 Traffic management is necessary to resolve congestion and ensure the integrity and security of the network.
 But, like surveillance, traffic management should only use the least intrusive measures available, only for a specific purpose and a for limited time when it is genuinely necessary to achieve a legitimate goal.